Skip to content

 MCP servers

-Currently, the MCP spec defines two kinds of servers, based on the transport mechanism they use:
+Currently, the MCP spec defines three kinds of servers, based on the transport mechanism they use:

 1. stdio servers run as a subprocess of your application.
 You can think of them as running "locally".